 The Spiral of Death

-If you understand how ERG mode works, you’ll understand what we like to call the “Spiral of Death”.
-This torturous event happens when you are in ERG mode attempting to hold a particular wattage, then your legs get tired and your cadence slows.
+If you understand how Erg mode works, you’ll understand what we like to call the “Spiral of Death”.
+This torturous event happens when you are in Erg mode attempting to hold a particular wattage, then your legs get tired and your cadence slows.
 In order to keep hitting the wattage target, your trainer will then increase the resistance (see examples above).